-Tax information for international students
+Tax information for international students and scholars

 As an international student or scholar in the US, it's very important that you comply with US tax law and understand the tax filing requirements of your visa.
 All international students are required to comply with all US laws, which includes tax laws.
 Filing a tax return is part of maintaining your visa status in the US.